 View the Accessibility Guide

 Through the free Aira app on a smartphone, people who are blind or have low vision can access highly-trained, remotely-located agents for instant access to visual information.
 Available year round at Boerner Botanical Gardens, The Domes and Wehr Nature Center.
 Available seasonally at the Beer Gardens, Bradford Beach, Veterans Park and major concert series locations.

 Ice Sleds at Red Arrow Park

-If you've dreamed of gliding around an ice rink, the ice sleds at Red Arrow Park can help to make that dream come true.
-Sledges are available to check out for free during the winter skating season at the outdoor refrigerated rink.
+If you've dreamed of gliding around an ice rink, the ice sleds at Red Arrow Park can help to make that dream come true!
+Ice sleds are available to use for free, on a first-come, first-served basis during the winter skating season at the outdoor refrigerated rink.

 Accessible Fishing Piers

 Find accessible piers at Holler Park and Scout Lake Park, or fish along the seawall at Veterans Park.
 All of these locations are stocked by the Hunger Task Force Fish Hatchery and the WDNR.
 If you are 16 or older, you'll need a fishing license and inland trout stamp from the WDNR.